showman-sharma/tac2017adversereactions/README.md

 ---

 ✅ That’s it.
-You’re ready to start testing.
+You are ready to start testing your pipeline with clean, validated data.